Joel Gehman is an Assistant Professor of Strategic Management and Organization.

 In approaching these questions, Gehman draws primarily on organization theory, together with insights from strategic management, and science and technology studies.
 His work also takes a process perspective, focusing on the organization of concerns over place and time.

-Ongoing research examines these issues in the context of technology entrepreneurship, B Corporations, unconventional shale gas drilling, hydraulic fracturing patents, shareholder activism, multinational divestitures, social license to operate, cultural understandings of risk, and university technology spinouts, among others.
+He is the investigator, co-investigator or recipient of more than $4 million in research funding.
+His ongoing research examines these issues in the context of technology entrepreneurship, B Corporations, unconventional shale gas drilling, hydraulic fracturing patents, shareholder activism, multinational divestitures, social license to operate, cultural understandings of risk, and university technology spinouts, among others.

 Before becoming a professor, Gehman spent 13 years in industry.
 He regularly advises and consults with diverse organizations.
 He graduated from Cornell University (B.S.) and the Pennsylvania State University (Ph.D.).